Who Is in 'The Accident' Cast? What to Know About the Actors in the Hit Netflix Series

 Ana Claudia Talancón as Daniela Lobo

 Ana Claudia Talancón stars in The Accident as Daniela, a Santa Cruz police detective and mother to Rodrigo, the birthday boy who meets a tragic fate at his party.
 In the aftermath, Daniela has to grapple with her grief while also investigating the deaths.
+By season 2, Daniela faces a crossroads in both her marriage and her work.

-The Cancún-born actress began her career as a model and started her soap opera tenure in the late 1990s, appearing in telenovelas including Al norte del corazón and Romántica obsesión.
+The Cancún-born actress, 45, began her career as a model and started her soap opera tenure in the late 1990s, appearing in telenovelas including Al norte del corazón and Romántica obsesión.
 She went on to star in films and was nominated for an Ariel award (the Mexican equivalent of an Oscar) for Best New Actress for her role in 1999's El Cometa.
 She's best known for films including 2006's Fast Food Nation, 2007's Love in the Time of Cholera, and 2008's One Missed Call.

 Sebastián Martínez as Emiliano Lobo

 Sebastián Martínez plays Emiliano Lobo, husband of Daniela and father of Lucia and Rodrigo, who is a lawyer working to land a million-dollar construction contract.
-He's distracted by an important call on the day of the accident, and he's wracked by both grief and guilt in the aftermath.
+He's distracted by an important call on the day of the accident, and wracked by both grief and guilt in the aftermath.

-Martínez is a stage and screen actor born in Medellín, Colombia.
+Martínez is a 42-year-old stage and screen actor born in Medellín, Colombia.
 He's best known for starring in daytime soap operas and stage musicals in his native country, including Juegos prohibidos, La Pola, Contra el tiempo, La ley del corazón, Rosario Tijeras, and Pa' querete.
 Before The Accident, he worked with creator Leonardo Padrón on the Netflix series The Marked Heart.

 Alberto Guerra as El Charro

-Known best as El Charro, Agustín Mejía is a businessman with a shady past, whose youngest son Gabriel is friendly with Rodrigo.
+Known best as El Charro, Agustín Mejía is a businessman with a shady past, whose youngest son, Gabriel, is friendly with Rodrigo.
 When Gabriel dies in the accident, Charro is driven to intense rage in his grief and sets out to destroy the person who caused the death of his son.

 Eréndira Ibarra as Lupita

-El Charro's wife Lupita is a devoted mom to her two sons Alex and Gabriel.
+El Charro's wife, Lupita, is a devoted mom to her two sons, Alex and Gabriel.
 Her relationship with Charro gets contentious after Gabriel's death, but viewers should keep in mind that she can be just as ruthless as her husband.

-Eréndira Ibarra is a Mexico City native who crossed over to U.S. productions with a role on the cult-favorite Netflix series Sense8.
+Eréndira Ibarra, 40, is a Mexico City native who crossed over to U.S. productions with a role on the cult-favorite Netflix series Sense8.
 Some of her best-known projects include the soap operas Las Aparicio and Camelia la Texana, as well as the Netflix series Ingobernable and the 2021 film The Matrix Resurrections.
 She's also a producer and co-founder of the female-led production company Anónima Media.

 Silverio Palacios as Moncho